-Stretch marks commonly occur during the rapid growth experienced during puberty and pregnancy.
-The development of body contours, such as breasts, the bulking up of muscles and rapid weight gain can also cause stretch marks.
-The likelihood of stretch marks forming is increased when the cortisone levels in the body are elevated.
+Stretch marks (also known as striae) commonly occur during the rapid growth experienced during puberty and pregnancy.
+The development of body contours, such as breasts, the bulking up of muscles, and rapid weight gain can also cause striae.
+The likelihood of striae forming is increased when the cortisone levels in the body are elevated.

-Seen under a microscope, a stretch mark will reveal only a few elastic fibers in the centre and an abundance of curled and clustered elastic fibers at the edges.
-The collagen fibers, which are protein building blocks of the skin, are separated rather than grouped into bundles.
+Seen under a microscope, a stretch mark will reveal only a few elastic fibres in the centre and an abundance of curled and clustered elastic fibres at the edges.
+The collagen fibres, which are protein building blocks of the skin, are separated rather than grouped into bundles.

 Women are more prone to stretch marks than men because of their hormones.
 They usually appear on the breasts, the lower abdomen, and buttocks and thighs, and the under portion of the upper arms.